jeffrey-zang/sands-of-typing/README.md

 Previous times<br/>
 ![image](image_3.png)

-## Contributing
-To contribute, press the "Fork" button on GitHub.
-Then, open this repo using your IDE of choice and create a new branch.
-Commit some changes, then create a pull request, which will be reviewed.

-To contribute texts, add them to the arrays in main.py.
-Here are the benchmarks:

-Easy: 0-150 characters<br/>
-Medium: 150-250 characters<br/>
-Hard: 250+ characters

 ## Copy-Paste Proof
 Since this program runs in the command line, it is immune to the Ctrl+C copy command.
 Ctrl+C is the escape shortcut, and causes a KeyboardInterruptError in Python 3.